fairlearn/fairlearn/docs/user_guide/mitigation.rst

 Even though there was not a high amount of correlation to begin with, the :code:`CorrelationRemover` successfully removed all correlation between 'sex_Female' and the other columns while retaining the correlation between the other features.
+The code for generating these matrices can be found in `this example notebook
+<../auto_examples/plot_correlationremover_before_after.html>`_.

 .. figure:: ../auto_examples/images/sphx_glr_plot_correlationremover_before_after_001.png
     :align: center
+    :target: ../auto_examples/plot_correlationremover_before_after.html

 .. figure:: ../auto_examples/images/sphx_glr_plot_correlationremover_before_after_002.png
     :align: center
+    :target: ../auto_examples/plot_correlationremover_before_after.html

 We can also use the :code:`alpha` parameter with :math:`\alpha=0.5` to filter only half of the correlation between the sensitive and non-sensitive features.
-Revisiting the same example, we can now see how the values in the transformed dataset are different.

 .. doctest:: mitigation